Website accessibility

 Show or hide the menu bar

-Datastream data capture
+Datastream data capture for pooled data and audits

 Traditionally, market research surveys collect data in 'column and code' format where, say 1 is Male and 2 is Female.
 The coding itself is specified by the questionnaire definition, which means each participant data record is unique to the survey in question.
 To do something across surveys, such as to pool all open ended answers by individuals under 24, requires matching and extracting data survey-by-survey, then aligning and collating that data into a final file.